-Facebook is another area where adolescents can stumble.
+Instagram is another area where adolescents can stumble.
 Thoughtless status updates cause problems, not just with friends, but also at school, where administrators say they are increasingly dealing with the fall-out from social networking.

-This fall, the school sent a letter home to parents, asking them to monitor their children’s Facebook accounts.
+Some schools send a letter home to parents, asking them to monitor their children’s Facebook accounts.

 Perhaps the best reason to have some clue about what your teenager is doing online is that there is a possibility—remote, but real—that your child will encounter a predator.

 “I know of a seventh grader who had a Facebook account on his phone and was about an hour away from meeting a 19-year-old sexual offender in the bathroom of a local mall, when his parents took a look and stopped him,” Duffy says.
 “This was a complete shock.
 This is a very responsible kid, but he just had no idea to whom he was talking.”